 For most people after a traumatic event, remembering the event causes them a lot of anxiety, but over time, this fades, and they are able to get back to a normal life.

-For reasons that are becoming increasingly well known, for some people the natural healing process following trauma does not kick in, and the person remains stuck in the trauma, often experiencing unpleasant flash backs during their normal activities.
+For reasons that are becoming increasingly well known to psychotherapists, for some people the natural healing process following trauma does not kick in, and the person remains stuck in the trauma, often experiencing unpleasant flash backs during their normal activities.

 The more severe the trauma, the more likely this is to happen.